SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  ```javascript
   luigiClient.linkManager().fromVirtualTreeRoot().withoutSync().navigate({route url});
  ```
-with `data: { luigiRoute: '/home/sample2'' }`, uses luigiClient API in this way:
+With `data: { luigiRoute: '/home/sample2'' }`, the Luigi Client API is used in this way:
  ```javascript
   luigiClient.linkManager().withoutSync().navigate(data.luigiRoute);
  ```